Samuel Smith (Maryland politician): Political career

 From 1790 to 1792, Smith was a member of the Maryland House of Delegates.
 At the time of the threatened war with France in 1794, he was appointed brigadier general of the Maryland militia and commanded Maryland's quota during the Whiskey Rebellion.

-Smith entered into national politics when he was elected to the Third United States Congress, serving from March 4, 1793, until March 4, 1803.
+Smith entered into national politics when he was elected to the Third United States Congress, serving from March 4, 1793, until March 3, 1803.
 As a Congressman, Smith served as chairman of the U.S. House Committee on Commerce and Manufactures (Fifth through Seventh Congresses).
-As a principal negotiator between the young Federalist leader and Delaware representative, James Asheton Bayard II, and the presumptive President-Elect Jefferson, Smith secured the winning ballot in the United States House of Representatives for Jefferson during the 1800 United States presidential election.
+As a principal negotiator between the young Federalist leader and Delaware representative, James A. Bayard Sr., and the presumptive President-Elect Jefferson, Smith secured the winning ballot in the United States House of Representatives for Jefferson during the 1800 United States presidential election.
 Smith entered into the Senate election in 1802, and was elected as a Democratic-Republican to the United States Senate.
-He was re-elected in 1808 and served from March 4, 1803 until March 4, 1815.
+He was re-elected in 1808 and served from March 4, 1803 until March 3, 1815.
 While senator, Smith served as President pro tempore of the Senate during the Ninth and Tenth Congresses.